barbajs/barba/documentation/user/css.md

 ---

-If you want different transitions, you can name them and use rules.<br>
+If you want different transitions, you can name them and use rules.
 The transition `name` will be used as **CSS "prefix"**.

 ```js